agoragames/stache/README.md

 * [ayamomiji](https://github.com/ayamomiji) extended the `#template_include_tag` to pass through the full range of `#content_tag` options.
 * [awestendorf](https://github.com/awestendorf) requested that `View#partial` not be so particular about leading underscores.
 Though I didn't use his code, his prompt lead me to investigate how to properly use Rails' internal template lookup code.
 * [zombor](https://github.com/zombor) contributed an overhaul to the Mustache renderer that puts Mustache classes themselves in control of the render chain, not Rails.
+* [kategengler](https://github.com/kategengler) contributed a patch to allow folks to specify a namespace for their view objects.

 Thanks a ton to all of the contributors as well.
 This would never have grown beyond a mediocre tool that rendered partials without their help!